Luther Archimède: Early career

 Born in Les Abymes, Guadeloupe, Archimède moved to France and began his career with the youth setup of Istres.
 In 2016 he joined the academy of Sochaux.
 He remained with Sochaux for three years before going to the United States to play college soccer for the Syracuse Orange.

 Sochaux

 Archimède joined the Sochaux academy in 2016, coming from Istres.
 He made his senior debut with Sochaux in a 1-0 Coupe de France loss to Lille OSC on 7 January 2019.

 New York Red Bulls

 Archimède was selected 13th overall by New York Red Bulls in the 2021 MLS SuperDraft.
 On 19 April 2021, Archimède signed with New York Red Bulls II.

 Sacramento Republic

 On 15 December 2021, Archimède signed with USL Championship side Sacramento Republic ahead of their 2022 season.
 He left Sacramento following their 2023 season.

 Monterey Bay FC

 Archimède joined rival California USL Championship club Monterey Bay FC on 12 December 2023.

 New Mexico United

 On August 20th, 2025, New Mexico United announced they had acquired Archimède via transfer from Monterey Bay FC.
+He registered his first goal for New Mexico during a September 7, 2025 match against San Antonio FC.

+He resigned with New Mexico United for the 2026 USL Championship season on January 12, 2026.